Biomedicine Enrolment Advice Day is an important academic orientation where you'll learn about opportunities within the Bachelor of Biomedicine.

 Unable to attend Biomedicine Enrolment Advice Day?

 Whilst we encourage all commencing students to attend the Biomedicine Enrolment Advice Day we understand that it isn’t always possible.
 As such we will have resources available online.
-Links will become available from this page around the 13th February.
+Links will become available from this page.
 Please remember, this does not replace the experience of attending Biomedicine Enrolment Advice Day.
 However, they will provide the necessary guidance to enrol and ensure you get a good start to your degree.

 Need Further Help?